Living with wildlife: Birds

 Birds perch on my doorway and defecate.
 How can I stop this?

-It is important to use the appropriate material in order to ensure that none of the birds are injured.
-If you are having problems with pigeons nesting in open buildings you can attach netting to the underside of beams so that the pigeons cannot access the beams.
-Also, you can place netting over doors, which enables vehicles to enter but excludes pigeons and other birds.
+It is important to use the appropriate material to ensure that none of the birds are injured.
+If you are having problems with pigeons nesting in open buildings, you can attach netting to the underside of beams so that the pigeons cannot access the beams.
+You can also place netting over doors, which enables vehicles to enter but excludes pigeons and other birds.

 Place netting over your fruit trees so the birds cannot access them.
-Make scare devices and place them around your garden.
-Aluminum pie plates attached to posts by string are effective at scaring birds away.
+Create deterrent devices and place them around your garden.
+Aluminum pie plates attached to posts by string are effective at discouraging birds.
 You can also try scare tape, aluminum foil strips, mirrors, and scarecrows.
 Bird of prey decoys, such as owls, are also effective in deterring birds from gardens and other areas of the home.

 How can I stop the woodpeckers from damaging my property and yard?